Giva’s List of 24 Top Call Center Statistics for 2025

 -

-Speech analytics software is experiencing hyper-growth, too, up to 22.14% CAGR (2021-2026), potentially valued at over $5B by 2026
+Speech analytics software is experiencing hyper-growth, too, up to 15.61% CAGR (2024-2029), potentially valued at over USD $6 billion by 2029

 Speech analytics software is another AI-powered game changer for contact centers.
 There are dozens of tools on the market already.

+Before speech analytics, calls were recorded and had to be picked over manually to find anything of value that could positively impact the customer experience, employee training, and process improvements.
 Now, that can be done in a fraction of the time, and the whole process is automated.
-It's no wonder that the speech analytics market is growing so fast, at a rate of 22.14% CAGR (2021-2026), and could be worth over $5.4B by 2026.
-(Speech analytics report).
+It's no wonder that the speech analytics market is growing so fast, at a rate of 15.61% CAGR (2024-2029), and could be worth over USD $6 billion by 2029.
+(Research and Markets Speech Analytics Market Report)

 -

-A McKinsey report from 2022 indicates that when speech analytics are used, customer satisfaction increases as much as 10%.
+A McKinsey report indicates that when speech analytics are used, customer satisfaction increases as much as 10%.
 If 10% of customers churn, that can cause serious business and cash flow problems, so happier customers are more likely to stay, and it's worth putting money into new software to retain them.

 Further, costs can decrease by up to 30%, making speech analytics an even more worthwhile investment.